-Val Rodriguez has also defended small businesses, churches, and other organizations in contractual disputes, and has defended individuals in claims ranging from contract disputes to fraud and other commercial litigation.
+Val Rodriguez has also defended small businesses, large companies, churches, and other organizations in contractual disputes, and has defended individuals in claims ranging from contract disputes to fraud and other commercial litigation.
 A significant portion of his practice is dedicated to civil cases.

 In particular, Val Rodriguez is known for his civil rights cases that have changed the laws in Florida.
 For example, he was able to successfully challenge a state and federal law requiring CDL license holders to speak English.
 He was able to overturn loitering ordinances in Riviera Beach, Florida.